jansater/TypeLess/README.md

 - Easy to extend.
 Its built on extension methods, add your own extensions to extend with new validations.
 - Throw your own exception types
 - Supports nullable types
+- Chain complex property validations
-- Can return number of validation errors if would be necessary
+- Can return number of validation errors
 - Kind of fluent...

-**Available checks:**
+**Available (predefined) checks:**
 - IsNull
 - IsEmpty
 - IsTrue